- Since its launch in 2008, the Bitcoin network has never been hacked or compromised.

-For Bitcoin to be hacked, a mathematical shortcut would need to be developed to compromise an owner's Bitcoin private key, or an event that would disrupt the public ledger to rewrite transactions.
+With a $471 Billion dollar market cap, there is a high financial incentive for hackers to steal Bitcoins.
+But for Bitcoin to be hacked, a mathematical shortcut would need to be developed to compromise an owner's Bitcoin private key or an event that would disrupt the public ledger to rewrite transactions.
 To date, no one has exploited any vulnerabilities in Bitcoin, however, the asset should never be taken for granted as being 100% safe and un-hackable.
-There are always security risks that still need to be considered to keep Bitcoin safe, particularly when buying or selling Bitcoin using the best cryptocurrency exchanges.
+Security is still one of the biggest Bitcoin risks and how to keep your Bitcoin safe, particularly when buying or selling Bitcoin using cryptocurrency exchanges.

 Blockchain technology is the underlying security infrastructure of Bitcoin and other digital currencies that prevents value being sent across the network from being stolen, duplicated, or destroyed.
 The strength of the Bitcoin network lies in the high degree of trust, confidence and transparency of all transactions.
 The Bitcoin network is protected by SHA-256 encryption for both its Proof-of-Work (PoW) system and verification of transactions that removes the possibility of duplicate transactions.

 Each transaction is digitally encoded with the specific transaction details that include the previous owner of the Bitcoin being sent, the specific amount and the BTC address of the recipient.
 As a result, it is not possible to duplicate transactions or spend money twice on the network.
 Each transaction is encoded with a hash identifier that comprises a unique string of characters that are verified and added to the blockchain.

 The information is broadcast across a vast network of computers known as nodes.
 The computer networks continuously check and verify that the records are accurate.
 Therefore, a large number of nodes around the world would need to be compromised to hack the Bitcoin network.